igorskyflyer/npm-upath/README.md

 <br>

-Since `v.1.0.3` a string property named `slash` is exposed as well, provides as easy way to access file path OS-specific delimiter.
+Since `v.1.0.3` a string property named `slash` is exposed as well, provides an easy way to access file path OS-specific delimiter.

 > On Windows `slash = '\\'`.